Travel Back in Time in The Thompson

 When Route 97 stretches its arms northwest through the Thompson Region you can’t help but think of the old west.
 Take a road trip through an ancient landscape carved by glaciers and rivers and smoothed by the ages.
-This is where cowboy and First Nation’s culture live on today.
-Your Thompson adventures has a variety of road trips.
+Your Thompson adventure has a variety of road trips.
 Choose from the North Thompson/Columbia Ice Fields Loop, the Gold Country Loop, and the Shuswap Loop.

-Mother Nature has lots of surprises in store for you in the Thompson.
-It’s here the North and South Thompson rivers converge in Kamloops.
-There are more than 200 lakes brimming with Kokanee and Rainbow trout.
-So pull over and cast your line, there are ample opportunities for fishing here.
+As you follow the river and the highway west you’ll notice the lush lands transform into bunchgrass and sage grasslands.
+The North and South Thompson rivers converge in Kamloops.
+There are more than 200 lakes in this area brimming with kokanee and rainbow trout.
+Pull over and cast your line, there are ample opportunities for fishing here.

 Kamloops — Wildlife, river, lakes, heritage, golf and more!